qdrant/landing_page/qdrant-landing/content/articles/dataset-quality.md

 ## Conclusion

-In this article we enlighten distance-based methods to find outliers in datasets, and found categories with misplaced items in the furniture web-store.
+In this article we enlightened distance-based methods to find errors in categorized datasets.
+Showed how to find incorrectly placed items in the furniture web-store.
-I hope these methods will help you get rid of outliers in your data and make your users` experience more enjoyable.
+I hope these methods will help you catch sneaky samples leaked into wrong categories in your data, and make your users` experience more enjoyable.

 Poke the [demo](https://dataset-quality.qdrant.tech).